aragon/hack/docs/getting-started.md

 npx aragon run
 ```

-Don't worry about understanding the first line right now.
+Don't worry about fully understanding the first line right now.
 Really.
 We'll cover that in the [tutorial](https://hack.aragon.org/docs/tutorial.html) coming up.
+Right now, you just need to know that the scaffolding relies on some generated code, magically created by the ```create-aragon-app``` command.

 With respect to the third line, ```aragon run``` just sets up everything for us in the background so we can quickly live test our DAO.